gwcbi/haphpipe/README.md

 ##### hp_assemble_denovo

 Assemble reads using denovo assembly.
 Input is reads in FASTQ format.
-Output is contigs in FNA format (.fna).
+Output is contigs in FNA format.

 ##### hp_assemble_amplicons

 ##### hp_assemble_scaffold

 Scaffold contigs using reference sequence.
 Input is contigs in FNA format and reference sequence in FASTA format.
-Output is scaffold assembly, alligned scaffold, imputed scaffold, and padded scaffold all in FASTA format (.fa).
+Output is scaffold assembly, alligned scaffold, imputed scaffold, and padded scaffold in FASTA format.

 ##### hp_align_reads